StableTechnologies/TezFin/README.md

 ![](https://github.com/RSerhii/TezFin/blob/master/docs/ContractsRelations.png)

 The platform consists of the following contracts
- - Governance - admin contract that has the ability to change parameters in Comptroller and CTokens.
+ - Governance - admin contract that has the ability to change parameters in Comptroller and ꜰTokens.
 The first version of Tezfin has a centralized Governance that works as an admin proxy
  - Comptroller - the risk management layer.
 It determines how much collateral a user is required to maintain, and whether (and by how much) a user can be liquidated.
-Each time a user interacts with a cToken, the Comptroller is asked to approve or deny the transaction
+Each time a user interacts with a ꜰToken, the Comptroller is asked to approve or deny the transaction
    - Price oracle - third-party contract that provides price data.
 Used by Comptroller for liquidity calculation
- - CToken - Tezfin market for the underlying token
+ - ꜰToken - Tezfin market for the underlying token
    - Interest Rate Model - specifies rules of acquiring interest rate and borrow rate
    - Underlying token - the contract of the actual asset.
 Tezfin supports both FA1.2 and FA2 tokens